-Heartfelt appreciation goes out to the wonderful individuals who believed in and encouraged this exhibition-and used their good names and reputations to help make it a reality: Helen Gee, Stephen Feinstein, Sherry Lansing, Barry Munitz, Christine Palamidessi and Sharon Waxman.
+My heartfelt appreciation of some wonderful individuals who believed in and encouraged this exhibition - and used their good names and reputations to help make it a reality: Helen Gee, Stephen Feinstein, Sherry Lansing, Barry Munitz, Christine Palamidessi and Sharon Waxman.

-I am indebted to the wonderful Directors of the Museum of Art | Fort Lauderdale and the Griffin Museum of Photography who made the exhibitions such a success: Irvin Lippman and Paula Tognarelli, respectively; and their superb staffs-Anthony Lauro, Annegreth Nil, Michael Mills and Steve Cantrell at the former and Frances Jakubek and Frank Tadley at the latter.
+I am indebted to the wonderful staff at the Museum of Art / Fort Lauderdale who made this exhibition such a success.
+Its Executive Director Irvin Lippman - who not only selected it but also came up with its title - plus Anthony Lauro, Annegreth Nil, Michael Mills and Steve Cantrell.

-Sam Mellon of CATE (Curatorial Assistance in Pasadena) who creatively solved how to mount the photos and designed the museum crate.
-And Modernage Photo Lab for making the exquisite prints.
+Sam Mellon of CATE (Curatorial Assistance in Pasadena) who creatively solved how to mount the photos and who designed and built the custom museum crate.

+Modernage Photo Lab in NYC for the exquisite job in making sure these large prints were perfect.

-Most important, too, my poetic and photographic influences: poets Stanley Kunitz, William Carlos Williams and Wallace Stevens; photographers André Kertész, Roy DeCarava, Walker Evans and Lee Friedlander.
+Most important, too, my poetic and photographic influences: poets Stanley Kunitz, William Carlos Williams and Wallace Stevens; photographers André Kertész, Roy DeCarava, and Walker Evans.